koalabear974/Temperature-challenge-app/README.md

 ## Technical choice

-Api calls: I used the new fetch and promise function of javascript
+**Api calls:** I used the new fetch and promise function of javascript

-Chart: react-chart-js-2 is a react package for Chart.js that animate an take care of data reload
+**Chart:** react-chart-js-2 is a react package for Chart.js that animate an take care of data reload

-Formatting: Utils.js is used to format api response, generate chart.js data and format timestamps
+**Formatting:** Utils.js is used to format api response, generate chart.js data and format timestamps

-Application: React router and BEM styleguide are now go-to solution for any react application
+**Form:** The form in the configuration page doesn't push anything to the server and use client-side validation (didn't add the redirection on submit to properly test it)

+**Application:** To switch between pages I used react-router

+**Style:** I used bootstrap to quickly use simple style (e.g Form, Navbar) and BEM styleguide to keep the css clean

 ## TODO

-You can find two todo in the code:
+You can find three todo in the code:
 - Hide the API key for the open weather api call, as it's only one free key I didn't lose time to hide it.
 - Manage multiple datasets in the generateChartData.
-As there was only was dataType to display there was no need to manage multiple datasets properly.
+As there was only one dataType to display there was no need to manage multiple datasets properly.
+- Add Tests to the project

 ## Next Step